MarkWattsBoomi/DashboardComponents/README.md

 NAVIGATE will redirect the current browser to another Uri page named in value.
-OPEN will open the Uri in a new tab named in value OUTCOME will trigger the specified outcome named in value FUNCTION will execute the JS function named in value MENU allows specifying the name of a list (int the value field) which contains other MenuItems to form a child dropdown menu.
+OPEN will open the Uri in a new tab named in value OUTCOME will trigger the specified outcome named in value FUNCTION will execute the JS function named in value, you can use "exit", "close" or "quit" to do a window.close.
+MENU allows specifying the name of a list (int the value field) which contains other MenuItems to form a child dropdown menu.
 ```